usaid-cs/yesterday-i-learned/biology.md

+1. 1 out of 166 Americans are allergic to peanuts.
+1. [Bananas float in water](https://www.reference.com/food/bananas-float-water-5491aa8a0f6cc85c).
+Salt or fresh water.
+1. Women are more likely to have three biceps.
+1. Chamomile has been known to cause uterine contractions that can invoke miscarriage.
+1. The genus name for lentils is [*Lens*](https://en.wikipedia.org/wiki/Lens_%28plant%29).
+1. "To [prevent the hangover](https://www.theguardian.com/books/2018/nov/23/hangover-cure-book-shaughnessy-bishop-stall), (drink before you sleep:) milk thistle, for the liver; the amino acid and immune system aid N-acetylcysteine; vitamins B1, B6 and B12, which boost metabolism; and that famous gift to Jesus, frankincense – an anti-inflammatory."
+1. [Docking](https://en.wikipedia.org/wiki/Docking_%28dog%29) is the removal of a dog's tail.
+It is sometimes considered illegal and banned in some countries.
+1. [Bird lungs are powered by air sacs](https://www.youtube.com/watch?v=iigxJXFJF4U).
+Those air sacs push air through the real lung, which is not expandable, one way only.
+This makes all air going through the lungs oxygenated, making the lung more efficient.
+With the help of these air sacs, birds can also take in oxygen while they exhale.
 1. [The world looks dimmer to you as you age](https://blog.humanscale.com/ergonomic-lighting-modern-workplace): "those in their mid-sixties require three times the amount of light to be able to read the same paper", compared to those in their twenties.
 1. [Western sea pigs](https://en.wikipedia.org/wiki/Scotoplanes) are remarkably different from [Eastern sea pigs](https://en.wikipedia.org/wiki/Dolphin).
 1. People in [the island of Icaria](https://en.wikipedia.org/wiki/Icaria) (Greece) live to 80, 90, and even 100 years old, with a healthy lifestyle and no access to GM and processed foods, but it suffers from 40% unemployment.